-I am currently an Associate Professor at the Deakin Law School, teaching Competition Law and Policy and Contract Law.
+I am currently an Associate Professor in Competition Law at the Melbourne Law School.
 My research is predominantly in the area of competition law, with a focus on mergers and abuse of power.

-I have previously held the positions of Director of the Deakin Juris Doctor program, Director of Teaching and Interim Head of the Deakin Law School.
+I was, until recently, an Associate Professor at the Deakin Law School and have held the positions of Director of the Deakin Juris Doctor program, Director of Teaching and Interim Head of the Deakin Law School.
 Before joining Deakin University in 2001, I was admitted as an Australian lawyer after completing Articles of Clerkship at Minter Ellison (Melbourne) and working as a research assistant at the Victorian Court of Appeal.

 I completed my LLB(Hons) and BA at Deakin University, PhD ('The International Regulation of Transnational Mergers') at Queensland University of Technology and, more recently, a Master of Arts in Economics for Competition Law and a Postgraduate Diploma in Economics for Competition Law at King's College London.

-I currently teach Competition Law and Policy and Contract Law and have received the Vice-Chancellorís Award for Distinguished Teaching (2008) and a national Citation for outstanding contribution to student learning (2009).
+I have taught primarily in the areas of competition and contract law and have received the Vice-Chancellorís Award for Distinguished Teaching (2008) and a national Citation for outstanding contribution to student learning (2009).